thedevdojo/wave-website/content/docs/prompts/create-role.md

 description: Learn how you can host your website and make it live for the world to see.
 prevTitle: 'Create a User'
 prevURL: '/docs/prompts/create-user'
-nextTitle: 'About Guides'
+nextTitle: 'Create a Plugin'
-nextURL: '/docs/guides/about'
+nextURL: '/docs/prompts/create-plugin'
 ---

 ## Create a Role